-- (1) After TSA has issued a final decision as a result of the internal process, AFGE may give notice that it may seek expedited arbitration for the grievance by electronically submitting (by email or fax) TSA Form 1123-1, Expedited Arbitration Request, to the NRC within fifteen (15) days of the BUE's receipt of the final decision.
-Any failure to comply with these requirements shall render the decision of TSA final with no further review. - (2) Upon AFGE's request, TSA and AFGE will schedule expedited arbitration hearings every two (2) months, with sufficient dates and arbitrators selected to hear the anticipated number of cases (20 cases on average). - (3) If there are an insufficient number of hearings scheduled to accommodate every request for expedited arbitration in any two (2) month period, excess cases shall be scheduled for a subsequent hearing session, subject to the limitations in the MOA. - (4) If AFGE invokes expedited arbitration, the respective representatives for TSA and AFGE will arrange a time, date and location for the expedited arbitration hearing.
-This will include consulting with the participants as well as the arbitrator selected to hear the
+- After TSA has issued a final decision as a result of the internal process, AFGE may give notice that it may seek expedited arbitration for the grievance by electronically submitting (by email or fax) TSA Form 1123-1, Expedited Arbitration Request, to the NRC within 21 days of the BUE's receipt of the final decision; or expiration of the 30-day timeline to issue a DGO decision.
+Any failure to comply with these requirements shall render the decision of the TSA final with no further review.
+However, the NRC's dismissal determinations are subject to third party review. - Upon AFGE's request, TSA and AFGE will schedule expedited arbitration hearings every two (2) months, with sufficient dates and arbitrators selected to hear the anticipated number of cases (20 cases on average). - If there are an insufficient number of hearings scheduled to accommodate every request for expedited arbitration in any two (2) -month period, excess cases shall be scheduled for a subsequent hearing session, subject to the limitations in the MOA. - If AFGE invokes expedited arbitration, the respective representatives for TSA and AFGE will arrange a time, date and location for the expedited arbitration hearing.
+This will include consulting with the participants as well as the arbitrator selected to hear the case.
+These communications will not include any discussion of the substance of the matter(s) to be adjudicated.